 If you’ve submitted your online application already, you should shortly receive a letter from your case officer setting out the terms you have to meet in order to renew your ATOL on time.

-Make sure you read and re-read the offer letter and understand precisely what the CAA are asking you to do:
+Make sure you read and re-read the offer letter and understand precisely what the CAA is asking you to do:

 – Do you have to provide a bond?